irudik/aem4510/content/home/syllabus.md

 - Markets and the Environment by Keohane and Olmstead is required.
 - [Causal Inference: The Mixtape](https://mixtape.scunning.com/) by Cunningham is required, free, and comes with R code examples in the text.
-- Other readings will be from papers that are freely available.
+- Other readings will be from papers that are freely available through the [library](https://www.library.cornell.edu/) or [Google Scholar](https://scholar.google.com/).

 **Prerequisites:** MATH 1110, AEM 2600 or ECON 3030.
 An econometrics course like AEM 4110, ECON 3200, or ECON 3210 is highly, highly recommended.